 Independent Study.
 One to three semester hours.
 Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 May be repeated when the topic varies.
 Prerequisites: Consent of department head.

 PSY 691 - Clinical Practicum Psychology

 This course consists of supervised experience in psychological settings under the supervision of a licensed psychologist.
-Course is repeated for at least two three-credit hour courses, each requiring at least 150 weekly hours of clinical experience.
+Course requires a minimum of 10 to 15 weekly hours of direct clinical experience.
 Prerequisite: Consent of instructor.
 Repeatable

 PSY 695 - Research Methodology